 - Bake for 40-45 minutes until the outside is black and the inside is tender when pierced with a fork.

-- When ready, place the eggplant in a glass bowl and cover the bowl with saran wrap to steam for 20 minutes or so.
-This step will help separate the flesh from the purple thick skin— making it easier to peel.
+- When ready, place the eggplant in a glass bowl and cover it with plastic wrap to steam for about 20 minutes or so.
+This step will help separate the flesh from the purple thick skin, making it easier to peel.

-- Next, lift the saran wrap and make sure that it is cool enough to handle.
-Then, with your hands, peel away the skin of the eggplant(s).
+- Next, lift the plastic wrap and make sure that it is cool enough to handle.
+Then peel the eggplants with your hands.
 Know that some skin still intact is completely ok.

 - Transfer the roasted eggplant to the food processor along with, the tahini, garlic, lemon, maple syrup, cumin, smoked paprika, kosher salt, and pepper.
 Processes until desired consistency is met.
 I like mine smooth and creamy.